Key Takeaways

 You wouldn’t buy a house without an inspection, right?
 The same should apply to an RV.

-• New RVs: Believe it or not, new RVs can have problems straight from the factory—bad wiring, plumbing leaks, or shoddy craftsmanship.
+- New RVs: Believe it or not, new RVs can have problems out of the factory, including bad wiring, plumbing leaks, or shoddy craftsmanship.
 A professional inspection before finalizing the purchase can catch these issues early.

 Pros of Buying a New RV